Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Introduction

 So far, the nearly one hundred GW events emitted from the coalesces of compact binaries have been reported, which provided the novel ways to test GR and the chances to find the evidences beyond GR \cite{LIGOScientific:2018dkp,LIGOScientific:2020tif,LIGOScientific:2021djp,LIGOScientific:2021sio}.
-Nowadays one can confirm that there indeed exist the \ac{DCOs} in the universe, their spacetime and dynamics can be well described by Kerr BH according to the no-hair theorem \cite{Kerr:1963ud,Bekenstein:1996pn,Chrusciel:2012jk}.
-The observation of binary DCOs can reach scales comparable to the sizes of BHs.
+Nowadays ones can confirm that there indeed exist massive BHs in the universe \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp,EventHorizonTelescope:2019ggy}, their spacetime and dynamics can be well described by the Kerr metric according to the no-hair theorem \cite{Kerr:1963ud,Bekenstein:1996pn,Chrusciel:2012jk}.
 The Event Horizon Telescope (EHT) also provides a new means to probe the near-horizon physical effect \cite{EventHorizonTelescope:2019dse,Gralla:2019xty,EventHorizonTelescope:2022xqj}.
-According to null-hypothesis tests and searches for signatures of GR violations, no reliable evidence has been found in the observation data sets detected by LIGO, Virgo, and EHT.
+According to the null-hypothesis testings and searches for signatures of GR violations, no reliable evidence has been found in the observation data sets detected by LIGO, Virgo, and EHT \cite{LIGOScientific:2018dkp,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio, Ghosh:2022xhn,EventHorizonTelescope:2020qrl,EventHorizonTelescope:2022xqj}.
 It is very likely because the current observed GW events have the relatively small signal-to-noise ratios (SNRs).
 The future space-based and ground-based gravitational wave detectors expected in the next decade, such as the Einstein Telescope \cite{Punturo:2010zz}, LISA \cite{LISA:2017pwj}, and TianQin \cite{TianQin:2015yph, Gong:2021gvw}, will be capable of observing various types of signals with higher SNRs originating from more massive gravitational sources.
 This capability will enable accurate tests of GR and the strong constraint of its alternatives in the strong field regime or near the horizon.